odota/core/README.md

 * Install node dependencies: `npm install`
 * Get Foreman `npm install -g foreman`
-* Start up your MongoDB
+* Get MongoDB `parts install mongodb;parts start mongodb`
-* Create a sentry and .env file
+* Create .env file with STEAM_USER, STEAM_PASSWORD, STEAM_API_KEY
 * Run `nf start`, which builds the parser and runs the app with environment variables

 Obtaining Replays
 ====
 This application contains code from [matchurls](https://rjackson.me/tools/matchurls).
 It makes DOTA 2 API callsn to get your most recently played games and downloads the replays.
 The replays are sent to a parser to get interesting stats.
 All of this is stored in a MongoDB database.
 Match parsing powered by [clarity](https://github.com/skadistats/clarity).

 TODO
 ====